Connecting drives

 Managing IAM roles

 After adding an IAM role, it can be reused when adding other S3 buckets.
-Previously connected roles are visible and usable in all workspaces, regardless of whether the initial connection was for an organization-level or workspace-level drive.
-Any organization member can select the IAM role, though they must have access to your AWS Management Console to complete all steps in the connection process.
+Roles added when connecting a workspace drive are reusable within the same workspace only.
+Roles added when connecting an organization drive are reusable across all workspaces.
+While other organization or workspace members can select a listed IAM role, they must have access to your AWS Management Console to complete all steps in the connection process.

 Reusing roles